ConservationInternational/cplus-plugin/docs/user/guide/preparing-data.md

 - Coordinate systems are very important when it comes to the accuracy of your spatial analysis.

-For most analysis, a projected coordinate system (e.g. UTM, Albers Equal Area Conic, South African LO-system, etc) is preferred above a geographic coordinate system (WGS84, Hartebeesthoek84, etc).
+For most analysis, a projected coordinate system (e.g. UTM, Albers Equal Area Conic, South African LO-system, etc) is preferred, but also mandatory for the input raster datasets, above a geographic coordinate system (WGS84, Hartebeesthoek84, etc).
 This is because calculating distances and areas is much more accurate with projected coordinate systems.

 - The best practice will be to make use of the same coordinate system for each layer.
 Having a geographic coordinate for some layers, and projected coordinate systems for others, can have negative impacts on your results.

 - When working with rasters, be sure that the nodata value is set correctly, otherwise, the nodata value will be unknown during analysis and will be considered as a normal pixel value.
+This value should be -9999.

 - The plugin can only work with raster layers.
 If you have data in vector format, convert it to raster.
+The only applied vector datasets are the masking layers.

 - Any outlier values need to be removed from the spatial data before performing analysis.